• Skip to primary navigation

 These Christmas Pine Cone Cranberry Cheese Balls are the most simple and fun appetizer to celebrate the upcoming holidays.

-All you have to do is combine the cheese with cranberries and decorate with almonds and fresh rosemary, it couldn't get easier than that.
 It's so fun to make, you can actually ask the kids to help you out, they will love to make these little cuties and eat them too.

-You can customize this easy recipe to meet your own taste.
 Add hot paprika for a spicy note, swap goat cheese with a dairy-free alternative or throw in different dried fruits like apricots or mango.

-These Pine cone Cranberry Cheese Balls are completely vegetarian, but if you want them all-meaty, just add some smoked bacon bits for serious flavor.
+These pine cone cranberry cheese balls are completely vegetarian, but if you want them all-meaty, just add some smoked bacon bits for serious flavor.

 Make the pine cone cheese balls in advance and refrigerate until ready to serve.
 Give them a try, they're sure to impress your guests at your next winter party.